When “Something Feels Off” but You Can’t Name It

 There are real cases of cognitive decline.
 Persistent memory loss.
 Disorientation.
 Personality changes.
 Difficulty completing familiar tasks.
 These patterns are not subtle.
 They affect daily function in noticeable ways.
 But most people reading about cognitive decline are not in that category.
 They are overwhelmed.
 They are stressed.
 They are underslept.
 They are carrying emotional weight they have not processed.
 The brain reflects what it carries.

-The big red signal you should not be missing: "When the Mind Feels Slower Than It Used To"
+The big red signal you should not be missing: "When the Mind Feels Slower Than It Used To."

 When you begin to question your own brain health, the fear rarely announces itself clearly.
 It settles into ordinary moments and asks quiet questions about whether what you are experiencing is cognitive decline or something less permanent.
 There is an important difference between decline and depletion, but that difference does not always feel obvious when you are inside it.
 Depletion can look like forgetfulness.
 It can look like a distraction at work and a mental health strain, blending into each other.
 It can feel like you are aging faster than you should, especially if you have seen a neurodegenerative illness up close.
 But depletion often rises and falls with anxiety symptoms, poor sleep, emotional overload, body weight changes, and prolonged stress inside your body.